 The Egli lab studies human development from the fertilized egg to a fully functional and differentiated cell type, the beta cell that produces insulin.
 The Egli lab is one of only a handful of labs worldwide with an egg donor program for research.
 We can study and understand the earliest steps of human development to learn how to prevent disease and treat infertility.
+The Eglilab is located in New York City, United States.

 Developmental failure of the early embryo